ASHA Convention Co-Chair (Volunteer Leader Position)

 At the Convention

-- Lead the Conference Program team in execution of plans.
+- Lead the Convention Program team in execution of plans.

-- Attend and monitor various invited sessions during Convention.
+- Attend and monitor various invited sessions during the Convention.

 After the Convention

-- Report Convention results and feedback to appropriate National Office staff.
+- Report and debrief on Convention results and feedback with appropriate National Office staff.

 - Serve as a resource for the upcoming co-chairs and topic chairs.

-- Have served on at least two prior Convention Program Committees and preferably, at least once as a topic chair
+- Have served within the past 7 years on at least two prior Convention Program Committees and, preferably, at least once as a topic chair.

 Additional Skills or Traits that will be Favorably Considered

 - Experience organizing, presenting and managing professional and scientific programs